-2012-13: In Fall 2012, seven students enrolled in EN410 Senior Writing Portfolio.
-Six students completed the course.
-All three tracks in the major are represented with these six students.
+2013-14: In Fall 2013, ten students enrolled in EN410 Senior Writing Portfolio.
+Nine students completed the course.
+Two of the three tracks in the major, creative writing and journalism, are represented with these nine students, a significant majority in creative writing.